djzeratul/docker-suitarr/README.md

 ...
 ```

-## Additional tags
+## Additional environment variables

-You can use the following additional tags for certain apps.
+You can use the following additional environment variables for certain apps.

 ```
 -e JACKETT_PROXY=...